MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ##Repository Contents
 This git repository includes:

+1. Bill of Materials for all the parts we are using
+1. Wiring diagram for electronics configuration
 1. Current firmware for [Industruino IND.I/O kit](https://industruino.com/shop/product/industruino-ind-i-o-kit-2)
 1. Processing GUI to control the Industruino from a computer
-1. Wiring diagram for electronics configuration
-1. Bill of Materials for all the parts we are using

 ##Hardware Setup

-### Setting up the Pneumatic Device
+### Bill of Materials
 The complete Bill-of-Materials for this [Industruino](http://www.industruino.com/)-based system are provided in the document `Pneumatic System Bill of Materials` located in this repository.
 Currently, required items are roughly $500 and the grand total for all recommended items (including the required items) is roughly $1,200.
 Because [Industruino](http://www.industruino.com/) is DIN-rail mountable, we have included in the recommended items a DIN rail rack desktop mount for flexible configuration, easy wiring, and minimal consumption of desk space.

+###Setting up the Pneumatic Device
 [Industruino IND.I/O kit](https://industruino.com/shop/product/industruino-ind-i-o-kit-2) can operate anywhere from 6.5-32V DC.
 We found some great, high precision pneumatics hardware from Omega that operates at 24V.
 So, we use a 24V power supply to drive the entire rig.

 1. Follow the `Pneumatic System Wiring Diagram` and make sure everything is connected properly.
 It's critical to make sure you have the Analog Input/Output sharing DC ground (`Wire 6` in the wiring diagram). `Wire 3` is optional, for debugging by reading the output from `Analog OUTPUT CH2` with the input from `Analog INPUT CH2`. `Wire 4`, `Wire 5`, and `Wire 7` are only needed if you want to use a digital pressure gauge to validate the actual output pressure is what you expect it to be.
 Because Industruino can take 4-20 mA inputs, and the digital pressure gauge we selected outputs its reading over 4-20 mA, we can actually use the Industruino itself to read this independent signal and report to the user (via the Processing GUI) the actual measured output pressure.